 Water Sustainability / Harvesting / Conservation

-There are various methods of water conservations, including; rainwater harvesting, water recycling, reducing water demand in agriculture sector (efficiency of water use, reducing its loss due to evaporation, improving soil moisture through various techniques like mulching, contour farming, drip irrigation, desalination, etc.)
+There are various methods of water conservations, including; rainwater harvesting, water recycling, reducing water demand in the agriculture sector (efficiency of water use, reducing its loss due to evaporation, improving soil moisture through various techniques like mulching, contour farming, drip irrigation, desalination, etc.)